KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 </div>

-Step 8 is complete, here is the full code.
+Here is the full code.

 ```
 #include <random>